An Independent Report on Enrollment, Community, and Fiscal Direction

 The broad enrollment decline masks a more specific behavioral pattern that the cohort-level data reveals.
 Tracking individual entering classes forward through the grade levels produces a finding that runs counter to the conventional narrative about families abandoning GPPSS: students who enroll in Grosse Pointe Public Schools tend to stay, and more join them along the way.

 The kindergarten class that entered GPPSS in 2012 had 477 students.
-By the time that cohort reached grade 12 in 2024, it had grown to 586 — a gain of 109 students over twelve years.
-The 2015 entering class of 418 had grown to 491 by grade 11, already 17 percent larger than it started.
+By grade 12 in 2024 that cohort had grown to 586, a gain of 109 students over twelve years.
+The 2016 entering class of 414 had grown to 491 by grade 9, already 19 percent larger than it started.
 Cohort growth, not cohort attrition, is the pattern.

 | Grade | Year | Enrollment | Change from Prior Grade |